The Upper Mississippi Great River Road

 Savannah, Illinois to Dubuque, Iowa

-About 12 miles further up the road from Thomson, Illinois, just north of the town of Savanna, Illinois is Mississippi Palisades State Park.
+About 12 miles further up the road from Thomson, Illinois, just north of the town of Savanna, Illinois is Mississippi Palisades State Park – Learn more here.
 Here is the beginning of the “Driftless Area” that will encompass the Mississippi River Valley from this point north to Hastings, Minnesota.
 Palisades State Park is 2500 acres with some nice hiking trails and several attractive scenic overlooks of the river from various points along the high bluffs that are part of the park’s landscape.
 There are also a number of interesting rock formations among the bluffs, including some used by rock climbing enthusiasts.
 There are 241 campsites, including 110 with electric hookups.
 But even if you aren’t planning on doing any camping, Palisades is a great stop for a picnic and the scenic lookouts are outstanding.
-We’ve camped and hiked Palisades State Park on a couple of occasions and especially like it during fall color time for its mature hardwood forest and outstanding scenic lookouts.
-Park Website
+We’ve camped and hiked Palisades State Park – see our review on a couple of occasions and especially like it during fall color time for its mature hardwood forest and outstanding scenic lookouts.

 North of Palisades Park, the River Road begins to turn away from the river as the road climbs up to the ridge of high ground several hundred feet above the river bed.
 Where highway 84 joins highway 20, there is an abandoned observation tower that offered a terrific view of the surrounding countryside.
 While the tower is now closed for safety reasons, there remains a picnic area there and still some impressive views from the high ground surrounding the tower.